abelsiqueira/aur-down/README.md

 $ aur-down <package>

-will create a link to the aur package.
-To download the package, you should use

-$ wget $(aur-down <package>)

-Consider

-Todo:
-* Use wget to download the file
+will download the package from AUR and unpack it.